 The Company has an agreement with an unconsolidated affiliate to provide management and administrative services, as well as sharing of space.
-For the year ended December 31, 2010, management fee and rental income from the unconsolidated affiliate amounted to approximately \$110,000, compared to \$101,000 for the year ended December 31, 2009.
+For each of the years ended December 31, 2011 and December 31, 2010, management fee and rental income from the unconsolidated affiliate amounted to approximately \$110,000.

 License fees consist primarily of franchise revenues from independently owned model agencies that use the Wilhelmina trademark name and various services provided to them by the Wilhelmina Companies.
-During the year ended December 31, 2010, license fees totaled approximately \$192,000, compared to \$154,000 for the year ended December 31, 2009.
+During the year ended December 31, 2011, license fees totaled approximately \$171,000, compared to \$192,000 for the year ended December 31, 2010.

 The Company has entered into product licensing agreements with clients.
 Under these agreements, the Company earns commissions and service charges and participates in sharing of royalties with talent it represents.
-During the year ended December 31, 2010, revenue from these licensing agreements totaled approximately \$780,000, compared to \$324,000 for the year ended December 31, 2009.
+During the year ended December 31, 2011, revenue from these licensing agreements totaled approximately \$880,000, compared to \$780,000 for the year ended December 31, 2010.

 Other income includes the following: fees derived from participants in the Company's model search contests and television syndication royalties and a production series contract.
 In 2005, the Wilhelmina Companies produced the television show "The Agency" and in 2007 the Wilhelmina Companies entered into an agreement with a television network to develop a television series titled "She's Got the Look", which, in 2010, completed its third season on the network channel TV Land Prime.
-The television series documents the lives of women competing in a modeling competition.
+The television series documented the lives of women competing in a modeling competition.
 The Company provided the television series with the talent and the "Wilhelmina" brand image, and agreed to a modeling contract with the winner of the competition, in consideration of a fee per episode produced, plus certain fees, as defined.